jmdelahanty/metazebrobot/README.md

 ### Setup

 Docs for this will show up maybe one day.
-For now, I don't think anyone else would want to use this thing or rely on it.... at your discretion...
+For now, I don't think anyone else would want to use this thing or rely on it.
+Frankly, people shouldn't!
+Its at your discretion...

 ## Development